 SMART – e project goals

-These questions can only be answered if you have a clear goal in mind.
-To do this, you first need someone who defines the project goal.
+These questions can only be answered if the goal is clear.
+To do this, you first need someone to define the project goal.
 This is usually the client of the project.
-In the case of an ERP project, this often starts with the introduction of a new system.
-However, this goal is usually associated with the idea that something in the company should change.
-Such as more efficiency, better controlling or automated processes.
-In the definition of these goals, for example, the existing ones must already be included processes included and considered whether these objectives can be implemented and measured.
-This is the first major task of the project team - and in ERP projects it is often reflected in the process analysis contrary.
-Although it is said that the goals should not be defined until the project kick-off, this is usually a little late.
-The pre-project phase is best suited for formulating the goals, since goal definitions can also decide on the system selection.
+In the case of an ERP project, this is often first of all: introduction of a new system.
+However, this goal is also usually linked to the idea that something in the company should change.
+For example, more efficiency, better controlling or automated processes.
+In the definition of these goals, for example, the existing processes included and considered whether these objectives can be implemented and measured.
+This is the first major task of the project team - and in ERP projects it is often reflected in the process analysis reflected.
+Although it is said that the goals should only be defined at the project kick-off, for the most part this is a little late.
+The pre-project phase is the best time to formulate the goals, since goal definitions can also decide on the system selection.

 At this point, it is often helpful to use the SMART acronym, which shows whether goals are clearly formulated and measurable.
 SMART stands for